-On September 25, 2020, Governor Ron DeSantis announced all of Florida has moved into Phase III of his Recovery Plan.
-While COVID-19 positivity rates continue trend favorably, residents should remain vigilant and continue to take the necessary safety precautions.
-Avoid the “3 C’s” – Closed Spaces, Crowded Places and Close-Contact Settings, wear a facial covering when in public, and maintain social distancing of at least six feet.
+In September, Governor Ron DeSantis announced all of Florida has moved into Phase III of his Recovery Plan.
+Residents should remain vigilant and continue to take the necessary safety precautions and avoid the “3 C’s” – Closed Spaces, Crowded Places and Close-Contact Settings, wear a facial covering when in public, and maintain social distancing of at least six feet.

 State, county, and local officials have issued orders regulating the operation of various businesses, as well as providing health and safety precautions that must be followed due to the COVID-19 pandemic.
 Below are links to the orders issued by the State, County and City of Hollywood.

 All Executive Orders Issued by the Governor